dontpanicdao/starknet-burner/docs/design/07-next.md

 Then there are a number of additional features that we could target.
 The list below is provided without any specific order or priority:

+- Building demos to help people boostrap their projects.
 - enrich the interface to make the wallet perform more actions, like minting token or claiming a reward.
 - providing an interface that is close to the one from the other wallets so that we can use starknet.js or a subset of it
 - addition a sign/autosign feature so that the user does not even see he is minting tokens.
-- Building demos to help people boostrap their projects.
 - Have `drone` hosted or running on-demand to make it easier to use with hackathons.
 The project would "just implement the burner side" not the validation side to begin.
+- Manage multiple accounts/sessionkeys in the same wallet so that we can interact with different dapps from the same wallet.
+- Add extra filtering feature on an account to prevent the user from accessing dangerous resources via a 2nd signer.
 - Setting up the same feature with other accounts, including OpenZeppelin, Braavos and Metamask.
 - Integrate an Indexer to check the assets minted, transferred and burned with the